Teles1/LuniaAsio/README.md

 - vcpkg install cpr:x86-windows

+# Singletons
-# Logger::GetInstance() from anywhere to give you access to logs that get outputed to the console.
+Logger::GetInstance() -> Gives you access to our logging system Lunia::Net::UserRegistry::GetInstance()  -> To give you access to user management